Documentation Index

 --save-output

-Upscaling (image and video)#
+Upscaling (image and video)

-Upscaling increases the spatial resolution of generated images or video frames using Real-ESRGAN.
-The model weights are downloaded automatically on first use and cached for subsequent runs.
+Upscaling increases the spatial resolution of generated images or video frames

-CLI Arguments#
+CLI Arguments

-Argument |
+| Argument | Description |

-Enable post-generation upscaling using Real-ESRGAN. |
+—enable-upscaling | Enable post-generation upscaling using Real-ESRGAN. |

-Supported Models#
+Supported Models

 Upscaling supports two Real-ESRGAN network architectures.
 The correct